What you need to know if you wish to join Ealing dojo

 Sometimes the progress is slow and frustrating and it requires discipline, determination and willingness to change to overcome the stagnation.
 But, it always, without fail, bears results.

 Some of us practice both Iaido and Jodo, which is an ideal combination as they complement each other.
 Others, for various reasons, practice only one or the other art, which is also fine.

 Iaido and Jodo are suitable for both women and men.

 While it will probably take few life-times to learn everything there is to learn, this is not the ultimate goal.
 It is about your own personal development, about you bettering yourself.

 In that light, any progress that you make is individual.
 If you make progress, no matter how small or big it is, it is valuable and will be at your own speed and in your own time.
 There is no pressure or rush to get to the next level.

 Iaido and Jodo do not require great physical strength or endurance to practice.
-But you will need to be reasonably agile.
+But you will need to be reasonably agile and injury free.

 If you wish to visit Ealing Dojo and try it on the day, please let us know in advance by email (firstname.lastname@example.org), as your visit has to be announced to the Sensei prior to you coming.

 Also, please let us know if you practiced any other martial arts in the past.